 Floating at the Edge of Space

-The Mission Integration Lab (MIL) will accommodate balloon-borne astronomy, which fills an important niche between ground-based observatories and space telescopes, providing an ideal way to deploy telescopes and other instruments to altitudes where they experience less interference from the Earth's atmosphere.
+The Mission Integration Lab accommodates balloon-borne astronomy, which fills an important niche between ground-based observatories and space telescopes, providing an ideal way to deploy telescopes and other instruments to altitudes where they experience less interference from the Earth's atmosphere.
 Modern balloon-borne observatories offer space-like views of the universe in missions that require a fraction of the time and cost of a full space mission.
 These missions are also a platform to test cutting-edge technologies that will define future orbital missions.

 A Dynamic New Location